mchiuminatto/triple_barrier/README.md

 Besides that, there are some identified tasks that need to be done before the first release.

 - Add string representations for some classes
-- Provide an out-of-the-box function that can be easily used by pandas apply .
-Currently, you need to build one.
 - Refactor list of barriers hits (OrderBoxHits.barriers) as dictionary, currently is a list which is not much actionable.
 - Plotting: Add possibility to plot oscillators in a panel below